 In Google Sheets, the “column chart” function mostly replaces the dot plot.
 A column chart can be used for any quantity, from 1 to 1,000,000.
 But a dot plot has minimal utility specifically because there is a dot for each discrete unit.
 Add more than 20 onto a dot plot, and you’re going to see some pretty extreme results.

 But Google Sheets is quite extensible.
-Even though there isn’t a built-in dot plot into Google Sheets, there are methods of making something that will look like a dot plot.
+Even though there isn’t a built-in dot plot graph into Google Sheets, there are methods of making something that will look like a dot plot.

 How to Make a Dot Plot in Google Sheets: Using a Scatter Plot